The 5 Stages of the Mobile App Development Workflow

 - Launch Promotions: Consider offering a limited-time promotional discount, referral bonuses, or contests to incentivise early downloads.
 This engagement can kickstart growth organically.

-In my experience, launching a social networking app with a countdown campaign on social media drove a significant initial spike in downloads.
+In my experience, launching a social networking app with a social media countdown campaign drove a significant initial spike in downloads.
 People love the thrill of being first!

 Monitoring User Feedback and Iterating